-a review by Nalini Haynes
+A review by Nalini Haynes

 Alexia Tarabotti is a soulless half-Italian, entirely English, young lady living in Victorian England.
-Her kind is called ‘preternatural’ due to her soulless state and her ability to turn a vampire or a werewolf human by mere touch.
-Alexia is sitting in a library at a ball in the Duchess of Snodgrass’ house, when a vampire with fang lisp and terrible clothes tries to bite her.
+She is ‘preternatural’ due to her soulless state and her ability to turn a vampire or a werewolf human by mere touch.
+Alexia sits in a library at a ball in the Duchess of Snodgrass’ house.
+Then a vampire with fang lisp and terrible clothes tries to bite her.

-Alexia’s soulless pragmatism, Maccon’s uncivilised behaviour and the villains, successfully bridge the gap to this era.
+Alexia’s soulless pragmatism, Maccon’s uncivilised behaviour and the villains successfully bridge the cultural divide for contemporary readers.
 Carriger acknowledges the influence of Jane Austen, Oscar Wilde and P.D.
 Wodehouse upon her writing but she has also combined steampunk and ‘Bit Lit’ to create a surprising runaway hit.
-Soulless is aimed at adults or the mature market but it’s still suitable for teens.
+Soulless aims for an adults audience but it’s still suitable for teens.

 Soulless is the book Carriger wanted to read.
-Soulless can be read as a stand alone story but The Parasol Protectorate series is best read as a series in order.
+It can be read as a stand alone story but the Parasol Protectorate series is best read as a series in order.
 Carriger has only planned 5 books for this series, but she is talking about writing more books set in the same world, focusing on different characters.
 (Update: there are A LOT more books and short stories set in that world now.
 More information is available in this podcast where Gail visits DMZ and also on Gail’s website.)

 The Parasol Protectorate series is a smash hit, appealing to men and women of all ages for good reason.
 Fans of steampunk, Bit Lit (vampires and werewolf literature), action, comedy and romance will enjoy Soulless.
 I love the series.
 (Update: and all Gail’s other books.)